 The Vallarta Food Tour guides took us through 5 de Deciembre neighbourhood and Emiliano Zapata area as well.
 We felt safe the entire time and were treated to an insider’s view of some amazing little Puerto Vallarta hotspots for foodies.
 There are several of these food tours to choose from with Vallarta Food Tours.
 Some start in the romantic area of town and they also offer some private tours too.
 You can get tickets on line or call 322.151.4426.

-I tried Mescal which is something I had never done before _ even though we’ve been to Mexico three times now.
+I tried Mescal which is something I had never done before – even though I’ve been to Mexico three times.
 It was not as harsh as I thought it would be.
 The fish tacos were a highlight for me, and for my daughter as well.
-The spicy parts of the tour really come when you add them via the various hot sauces, so this trip excursion isn’t too harsh in that regard.
-This was enjoyable and a really unique experience for me as a traveller who often stays inside a safe bubble of all inclusive resorts.
+The spicy parts of the tour really come when you add them via the various hot sauces, so this trip excursion isn’t just for those who love spices.
+Also, you can adjust or eliminate heat by avoiding the hot sauce so pick your poison.
+This was enjoyable and a really unique experience for me as a traveller who, when travelling with family, often opts for all inclusive resorts.

 Vallarta Food Tours